Easy Print Contents of Div Using Javascript

 Now, lets print the contents of a <div> element along with images.

-<!DOCTYPE html> <html> <head> <style> div { border: solid 1px #CCC; padding: 10px; } img { width: 75px; height: 75px; } input { font-size: 20px; } </style> </head> <body> <div id='parent'> <h2>This is header :-)</h2> <p> Child element 1 </p> <p> Child element 2 </p> <div> <img src='https://www.encodedna.com/images/theme/javascript.png' alt='JS' /> <img src='https://www.encodedna.com/images/theme/google.png' alt='Google' /> </div> </div> <p> <input type='button' value='Print Content' onclick='myApp.printDiv()' /> </p> </body> <script> var myApp = new function () { this.printDiv = function () { var div = document.getElementById('parent'); var win = window.open('', '', 'height=700,width=700'); win.document.write(div.outerHTML); win.document.close(); win.print(); } } </script> </html>
+<!DOCTYPE html> <html> <head> <style> div { border: solid 1px #CCC; padding: 10px; } img { width: 75px; height: 75px; } input { font-size: 20px; } </style> </head> <body> <div id='parent'> <h2>This is header :-)</h2> <p> Child element 1 </p> <p> Child element 2 </p> <div> <img src='https://www.encodedna.com/images/theme/javascript.png' alt='JS' /> <img src='https://www.encodedna.com/images/theme/google.png' alt='Google' /> </div> </div> <p> <input type='button' value='Print Content' onclick='myApp.printDiv()' /> </p> </body> <script> var myApp = new function () { this.printDiv = function () { var div = document.getElementById('parent'); var win = window.open('', '', 'height=700,width=700'); win.document.write(div.outerHTML); win.document.close(); win.print(); } } </script> </html> There is not much difference between the first and second example.
+The script is the same for both the examples, with or without images.
+There's not much to explain.

 However, I have defined CSS style in the above example (the 2nd example) for the elements inside the <head> tag, especially the images (img { width: 75px; height: 75px; } ).
 The images have specific width and height defined.
 See the <style> tag inside the <head> tag.
 But, the styles were not applied when I tried to print it.